sitewhere/sitewhere-examples/air-traffic/README.md

 ![SiteWhere] (https://s3.amazonaws.com/sitewhere-demo/sitewhere-small.png)

 # SiteWhere Air Traffic Control Example
-This example project features a web application that display a map with many planes being tracked based on simulated data being generated into SiteWhere.
-It shows many key SiteWhere features including use of device management and asset managment capabilities via REST services, ingestion of data via the Stomp protocol, and visualization of data in real-time.
+This example project features a web application that displays a map with many planes being tracked based on simulated data being generated into SiteWhere.
+It shows many key SiteWhere features including the use of device management and asset managment capabilities via REST services, ingestion of data via the Stomp protocol, and visualization of data in real-time.